typescript-tipos-de-datos

 TypeDescription

-literalRepresents an element that accepts a specific set of concrete values
+literalRepresents an element that accepts a series of specific values

 enumRepresents a set of named constants

-classRepresents a blueprint for creating objects with defined properties and methods
+classRepresents a template for creating objects with defined properties and methods

 arrayRepresents a list of values